RTEMS/rtems-docs/eng/test-framework.rst

 Test Case Planning
 ------------------

-Each non-quiet test check fetches and increments the test step counter atomically.
+A non-quiet test check fetches and increments the test step counter atomically.
 For each test case execution the planned steps can be specified with the `T_plan()` function.

 .. code-block:: c